 b.
 The authorities must provide objective information.
-This implies the following:
+This implies that the text submitted to referendum and an explanatory report should be made available to citizens sufficiently in advance, as follows:

-- the text submitted to a referendum and an explanatory report should be made available to citizens sufficiently in advance, as follows: - they must be published in an official gazette at least one month before the vote; - they must be sent directly to citizens and be received at least two weeks before the ballot; - the explanatory report must give a balanced presentation not only of the (executive and legislative) authorities' but also opposing viewpoints.
+- they must be published in an official gazette at least one month before the vote; - they must be sent directly to citizens and be received at least two weeks before the ballot; - the explanatory report must give a balanced presentation not only of the (executive and legislative) authorities' viewpoint but also the opposing one.

 c.
-The (national, regional and local) authorities must not influence the outcome of the vote by excessive, one-sided campaigning.
+Contrary to the case of elections, the (national, regional and local) authorities must not influence the outcome of the vote by excessive, one-sided campaigning.
 The use of public funds for campaigning purposes during the referendum campaign proper (ie in the month preceding the vote) must be prohibited.
 A strict upper limit must be set on the use of public funds for campaigning purposes in the preceding period.